Wondering what to plant in strawberry pots besides strawberries? Those side openings are perfect for flowers, succulents, herbs, and trailing vines.

 Yes, you can use strawberry pots for strawberries but they also work nicely for annual flowers, herbs, and vines.

-As for any container plants, you want to be sure to provide adequate light, water, and a good quality potting mix to keep the plants happy.
+No matter what you grow, be sure to provide adequate light, water, and a good quality potting mix.

-The trick to planting a strawberry pot is to add your plants when they are small, starting from the bottom up.
+No matter what type of plants you’re using, the trick to planting a strawberry pot is to add your plants when they are small.
+For assembly, start with the bottom of the pot and work your way up.

 - Get good potting mix and fill the strawberry pot to just below the first planting holes.